-We've assembled an 88% BUSCO-complete long-read pseudo-haploid Amblyomma americanum genome of approximately 3 gigabases from 50 individual female ticks.
-It is available for download and use at Zenodo.
+We've assembled an 88% BUSCO-complete long-read pseudo-haploid Amblyomma americanum genome of approximately three gigabases from 50 individual female ticks.
+It is available for download and use in GenBank.
 The unphased diploid genome is also available in a Zenodo repository.